sylvia31096/ptsd/task1_machine_learning_backend/classifcation_backend/Readme.md

 The classifier backend leverages the open source tool MLFlow.

+## Load Data
+Add under the folder ./data/transcripts with the filename PTSD_data.csv the annotated standard dataset.

 ## Files and directory structure

 *./data/transcripts/PTSD_data.csv* : The initial dataset annotated.
 Export the relevant spreadsheet from csv.

-*./Dockerfile* : Initial Dockerfile of the solution.
+*./Dockerfile* : Initial Dockerfile of the solution - Not functional.

+*./conda.yaml* : Conda file w/ all the project dependencies.

 *./multi_label_lg_data_pipeline.ipynb* : Multilabel reference pipeline, very simple.